AumPatel2208/Asteroids_OpenGL/Courcework Submission.md

   - again, the Player can use this to their advantage to use the invulnerability of the Alien to destroy the asteroids.
   - however this makes the Alien much more difficult to shoot down.
 - Power-ups once spawned, do not vanish at the end of a level or after a certain period of time
-    - This could be simply done by using the ```OnTimer``` member to remove the placed power up.
   - This allows the player to strategically time their power pickups and get an edge over the game.
--
-\\///////////////////////////////////
+  - Removing power ups could be simply done by using the ```OnTimer``` member to remove the placed power up after a certain period of time, maybe by also adding a flashing animation to notify the Player that the power up will vanish.

-## Bugs
+### Bugs
-- bullet time counter goes into negative, -1 is the most common, however can go into -4 at times.
+- Bullet time counter goes into negative, -1 is the most common, however can go into -4 at times.
+  - Happens when the shoot button is pressed down during the Circle Power up.
+  - may be due to the lag the use of the power up comes with.

-## Improvements
+### Possible Improvements
-- play around with the respawn mechanic so that the Player is invulnerable for a second or two so that the player does not unfairly get destroyed
+- Play around with the respawn mechanic so that the Player is invulnerable for a second or two so that the player does not unfairly get destroyed
-  - can also make the spaceship spawn in a safe space and not the centre.
+  - Can also make the spaceship spawn in a safe space and not the centre.
-- Make the asteroids not spawn in the centre of the screen where the player spawns.
+- Make the asteroids not spawn in the centre of the screen where the player spawns at the beginning of the game.
--